planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 GeoServer and reprojection
 ==========================

-* Dynamic reprojection ispossible, but inefficient
+* Dynamic reprojection is possible, but inefficient
 * Store data how it will most likely be accessed

 Presenter notes